Enosh2527/playmax-site/README.md

 1. Visit the [Google Cloud Console](https://console.cloud.google.com/) and create a project (or reuse an existing one).
 2. Enable the **Google Drive API** for that project.
 3. Create OAuth 2.0 credentials of type **Web application** with the following settings:
-   - Add each environment (for example `http://localhost:5173`, `http://localhost:4173`, and your deployed hostname) to **Authorized JavaScript origins**.
+   - Add each environment (for example `http://localhost:5173`, `http://localhost:4173`, your production hostname, and any deploy preview URLs) to **Authorized JavaScript origins**.
    - Leave the redirect URI list empty—VaultHub uses the token-based flow and does not require redirects.
-If Google shows a `redirect_uri_mismatch` dialog, double-check that the origin you're testing from is listed in the OAuth client configuration.
    Copy the generated **Client ID**.
 4. Create an API key for the same project (or reuse an existing key) and restrict it to the Google Drive API if desired.
 5. Create a `.env.local` file in the project root with your credentials: